wojciechczyz/OAuth2Handson/README.md

 git clone https://github.com/wojciechczyz/OAuth2Handson.git
 cd OAuth2Handson
 ```
-Also open the above link in browser
+Open the above link in browser

 Add new configuration line to your hosts file to resolve webserver to 127.0.0.1: